dotnet/AspNetCore.Docs/aspnetcore/migration/50-to-60-samples.md

 This content from https://gist.github.com/davidfowl/0e0372c3c1d895c3ce195ba983b1e03d#differences-in-the-hosting-model -->

 This article provides samples of code migrated from ASP.NET Core 5.0 to ASP.NET Core 6.0.
+ASP.NET Core 6.0 uses a new minimal hosting model, for more information, see [New hosting model](xref:migration/50-to-60#nhm)

 ## Middleware